jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-5. Verify that when a user correctly enters their email address and password and clicks the sign in button, the form submits, and the user is signed in and redirected to their previous page.
+5. Verify that when a user correctly enters their email address and password and clicks on the sign in button, the form submits, and the user is signed in and redirected to their previous page.
 A toast should also appear informing the user that they have been successfully signed in.

     - Outcome: Pass